When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 Common heart problems in chihuahuas include pulmonary stenosis and mitral valve disease.
 These illnesses are very serious but are often treatable!
 The vet can prescribe medication or perform surgery that will allow the dog to live a normal, healthy life.

-Another common problem among chihuahuas is hypoglycemia.
+Another common problem among young chihuahuas is hypoglycemia.
 The symptoms of this include fatigue, unsteadiness on the feet, glazed-over eyes, and fainting.

 Most chihuahuas are born with a soft area on their heads.
 This is called a molera and is completely normal and usually, but not always goes away (my Lucy still has it).